erickRecai/Replace-Text/README.md

 ![Replacing all characters](/instruction-images/1b-replace-all-characters.png)

 ### Replacing by text nodes
 Here is another example rule that replaces entire text instances.
 `[/(.|\W)+/i, "text"], //replaces all text instances with "text".`
 ![Replacing by text nodes](/instruction-images/1c-replace-by-text.png)

 ### Optional Script Options
-With [Collapsable Toolbar](https://github.com/erickRecai/Collapsable-Toolbar) and [Script Options](https://github.com/erickRecai/Script-Options) you can change script options per site though you need to be on the site itself to change them.
+With [Collapsable Toolbar](https://github.com/erickRecai/Collapsable-Toolbar) and [Script Options](https://github.com/erickRecai/Script-Options), you can change script options per site though you need to be on the site itself to change them.
 Otherwise, these options can be changed within the script in the section `BA. script options`.

 ![External Script Options](/instruction-images/2a-script-options.png)

 How the scripts are ordered are generally are the order that they run.
-This is my recommended order.
+There is a required order if you want the everything to show up correctly should want an onscreen user interface.
 1. [Collapsable Toolbar](https://github.com/erickRecai/Collapsable-Toolbar)
 2. [Script Options](https://github.com/erickRecai/Script-Options)
 3. [Custom Rules](https://github.com/erickRecai/Custom-Rules)